 Are golf nets worth it?

 If you can't get to the course or driving range, a golf practice net is the next best thing.
 There's no denying that hitting golf balls into a net isn't as useful as being able to see the ball flight, but you can use targets in your net to focus on start lines, which can translate to more accurate shots out on the course.
 Also, you can get a launch monitor that gives you all the information you need about each shot, and, depending on your budget, shows you a visual representation of the ball flight.
-If that sounds like your cup of tea, check out our list of the best home golf simulators for any budget.
+If that sounds like your cup of tea, check out our list of the best home golf simulators.

 Alternatively, if you're working on anything technical in your swing, not being able to see the ball flight can actually be an advantage, because it enables you to focus on the movement you're trying to practise, rather than subconsciously trying to hit a good shot.

 Plus, when it comes to chipping, not many of us have the luxury of being able to visit the short game area every day, but spend even 5-10 minutes a day in the garden or house with a chipping net and your scores on the course are likely to drop.
 You'd be advised to add one of our best putting mats to your set up to help you even more.

 RELATED: Me And My Golf's best-ever tips